IBM/tag-based-push-notifications/DETAILED.md

 #### 3.2.5 Add the logout functionality

-Add the logout icon post the 'add' icon in the home.html file as shown below
+Add the logout icon post the `add` icon in the home.html file as shown below

 <pre><code>